God on Trial – Day 15

 Conclusion: Tear Up the Ledger

 Justice delayed is justice denied.
-A God who requires millennia of atrocity before settling accounts is no God worth defending.
-If morality has meaning, it must confront evil in the world we inhabit, not in some imagined afterlife.
-To accept Christianity’s accounting system is to accept that no atrocity is too great to be excused — provided you believe a heavenly audit is coming.
-But the ledger is empty.
-The books will never balance.
-Humanity’s only path to justice is to stop waiting for God to act and take responsibility ourselves.
+A God who requires centuries of atrocity before balancing the books is no God worth defending.
+If morality has meaning, it must confront evil here, in this world, where victims bleed and tyrants thrive.
+To accept Christianity’s accounting system is to accept that no atrocity is too great to be excused, provided one believes a heavenly audit is coming.

 Why This Matters

 Christianity’s promise of deferred justice anesthetizes entire societies, teaching people to tolerate evil rather than confront it.
 By exposing the bankruptcy of this doctrine, we remind ourselves that moral responsibility belongs here and now — not in the clouds.
+The ledger will not be balanced by divine accountants.
+It must be balanced by us.

 References

-- Dostoevsky, F. (1880/1990).
+Dostoevsky, F. (1880/1990).
 The Brothers Karamazov.
 New York: Vintage Classics.

-- Russell, B. (1927).
+Russell, B. (1927).
 Why I Am Not a Christian.
 London: Watts & Co.

-- Harris, S. (2004).
+Harris, S. (2004).
 The End of Faith.
 New York: W.W.
 Norton.

-- Dawkins, R. (2006).
+Dawkins, R. (2006).
 The God Delusion.
 New York: Bantam Press.

-- Hitchens, C. (2007).
+Hitchens, C. (2007).
 God Is Not Great: How Religion Poisons Everything.
 New York: Twelve.

 Disclaimer: